dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

   - The first time DHIS2 runs the synchronization job, it will include any data available.
-The subsequent synchronization jobs will only include data added and changed since the last successfull job.
+The subsequent synchronization jobs will only include data added and changed since the last successful job.
 A synchronization job is considered successful only if all the data was saved successfully on the remote server (Any data successfully synced will remain on the receiving instance, regardless if the job